-In the earlier sections of this unit, we have discussed the balance sheet generally.
+In the earlier sections of this unit, we have discussed the statement of financial position (balance sheet) generally.
 That was from a historical perspective.
 We shall now discuss the construction of a projected balance sheet.

 The following steps are recommended: